JeovaniMartinez/Android-Utils/docs/utilities/view-to-image.md

 If the view to be converted to an image is a view group as a layout, by default the generated image includes all children views, however, it is possible to pass a configuration to exclude certain children views in different ways.

-> ExcludeMode enum defines the ways in which the children views can be excluded from the image.
+> ExcludeMode enum defines the ways in which the child view can be excluded from the image.
 > #### <a href="../reference/androidutils/com.jeovanimartinez.androidutils.watermark.config/-watermark-position/index.html" target="_blank"><b>[ Reference ]</b></a>
 > ---
-> ExcludeView define the configuration to exclude a children view from the image.
+> ExcludeView define the configuration to exclude a child view from the image.
 > #### <a href="../reference/androidutils/com.jeovanimartinez.androidutils.watermark.config/-watermark-position/index.html" target="_blank"><b>[ Reference ]</b></a>

-To exemplify the ways in which a children view can be excluded, we will consider the following layout:
+To exemplify the ways in which a child view can be excluded, we will consider the following layout:

 ![img](../img/pending-image.png)

 ### - Hide

+> ExcludeMode.HIDE

 In this mode, the space occupied by the child view is replaced by the background color.